abhiag/gensyn-ai/README.md

 ---

-## 🔹 Running the Node on WSL or Local Ubuntu
+## 🔹 IF Running the Node on WSL or Local Ubuntu
 1. Open this link in your browser: [http://localhost:3000/](http://localhost:3000/)
 2. Log in with your email
 3. Go back to the terminal and wait a few minutes Your node will start working.